Arima Onsen Travel Guide: Top Things to Do & See

 Yunohana-dō (湯の花堂)

 Another must-try local specialty at Arima Onsen is Tansan Senbei (炭酸煎餅) – carbonated crackers.
-Differently from its name, the crackers don’t give you the same kind of bubbly taste as fizzy drinks.
-It is carbonated because the shop used the carbonated hot spring instead of normal water as one of the ingredients.
+Unlike its name, the crackers don’t give you the same kind of bubbly taste as fizzy drinks.
+It is carbonated because the shop used carbonated hot spring water, rather than plain water, as one of its ingredients.

 There are many Tansan Senbei stores in the town, but you will at least want to drop by Yunohana-dō for its freshly made crackers called “Nama-Tansan Senbei (なま炭酸せんべい)” which you should bite within 5 SECONDS.